 Unlike YouTube, Rumble operates on a licensing model where videos are sold to media outlets and publishers around the world.

-Once a video is licensed, Rumble pays its creators a percentage of the revenue earned from the sale.
+Once a video is licensed, Rumble gives its creators a percentage of the revenue earned from the sale.

 Revenue Share Between Rumble and YouTube